design-automation-edu/urban-prototyping-2018/changren/iteration3.md

 # Iteration 3

 ## Concept
-In this iteration, I decide to adopt a new urban morphology, that is distributing service functions such as commercial, office, catering and entertainment under every apartment blocks.At the same time, the east-west facing buildings will be substituted by small shops and greenery which can ensure that each residential building has green spaces adjacent to it.

-Another thing is that I try to break commercial buildings into small peaces and scatter them all over the site.
+In this iteration, I decide to adopt a new urban morphology, that is distributing service functions such as commercial, office, catering and entertainment under every apartment blocks.At the same time, the east-west facing buildings will be substituted by small shops and greenery which can ensure two important things: First is that each residential building has green spaces adjacent to it.
+Second is that  nearly 30% commercial buildings are broke into small peaces and scattered all over the site.

 ![gras](imgs/I2P1.jpg)